 The pandemic has kept us cooped up in our homes for over a year now.
 It has also given us a new perspective on travel and the often ignored destinations close to us.
 Here are 10 summer getaways in India that will let you stretch your feet when it’s safe to travel again.
 By Shrimayee Thakur

 The picturesque landscapes of Pahalgam have featured in multiple films such as Raazi, Haider, and Aiyaary.
 Located on the banks of the Lidder River and flanked by towering mountains, it’s easy to see why this ‘Valley of Shepherds’ draws moviemakers.
-The place is an ideal setting for activities like hiking, trekking, and fishing, while also offering a peaceful getaway in its meadows, pine forests, and apple orchards.
+This summer getaway in India is an ideal setting for activities like hiking, trekking, and fishing, while also offering a peaceful getaway in its meadows, pine forests, and apple orchards.
 The Aru and Betaab valleys are popular tourist spots, with the latter named after a movie of the same name.
 Aru Valley also serves as a base camp for treks to the Kolahoi Glacier and the Tarsar Lake.
 If you like angling, head to the Lidder, where you can fish for trout after obtaining a license from the Department of Fisheries.

 Located 10 kilometres away from Shimla, Mashobra features the same cool climate and stunning vistas, but not the crowds that throng its popular cousin.
 Serene and beautiful, Mashobra has the honour of being home to one of the two Presidential Retreats of India, with the other one located in Hyderabad.
 Take a stroll in the Reserve Forest Sanctuary to gaze at soaring Himalayan peaks, and take your binoculars along to get a close look at rare species of birds.
 Try your hand at golfing in nearby Naldehra, known for its challenging golf course that is one of the oldest and finest in India.
 Take in Himachal’s history and culture at the Himachal State Museum, which is housed in a converted Victorian mansion.
 For a dose of adrenaline, trek up to Shali Tibba, a standalone peak at an altitude of 2,872 metres, which offers a panoramic view of the region.

-4 Clear blue lakes, mesmerising waterfalls, and lush landscapes—it’s not hard to see why Tawang district is among Northeast India’s best summer destinations.
+Clear blue lakes, mesmerising waterfalls, and lush landscapes—it’s not hard to see why Tawang district is among Northeast India’s best summer getaways.
 The 400-yearold Tawang Monastery is the second-largest in the world, making it a coveted place.
 Pay tribute to the soldiers who lost their lives in the 1962 Sino-Indian War at the Tawang War Memorial, designed using Buddhist architectural elements.
 Trek up to the snow-clad Gorichen Peak, the highest scalable peak in Arunachal Pradesh.
 Also check out Sangetsar Lake, which was formed after an earthquake in 1973 and, at some point, renamed after a famous Bollywood actress!